DongChuanming/MSEP/.ipynb_checkpoints/README-checkpoint.md

     dic_test=pickle.load(tst)
 ```

-Use function "dataset_formatting_for_finetuning" to format the datasets as compatible input for finetuning a pre-trained language model.
-Indicate the location of the pre-trained language model to be used for tokenization (this should be the same model you want to fine-tune) in the argument "path_to_pretrained_language_model"
+Use function _dataset_formatting_for_finetuning_ to format the datasets as compatible input for finetuning a pre-trained language model.
+Indicate the location of the pre-trained language model to be used for tokenization (this should be the same model you want to fine-tune) in the argument _path_to_pretrained_language_model_

 ```
 from msep.cross_validation import dataset_formatting_for_finetuning